GLENDALE, Ariz. – Matt Hasselbeck was brilliant until he cracked a bone in his left wrist. Even that didn’t stop him altogether.

 Williams, who spent the past two seasons out of the NFL after flopping in Detroit, caught 11 passes for 145 yards, both career highs, for the Seahawks (5-4), who swept the Cardinals for the first time since 2005.
 His performance came despite fracturing the pinkie finger on his right hand in practice on Thursday.

-With St. Louis losing to San Francisco in overtime, Seattle is alone in first place in the NFC West, a division the Seahawks won six years in a row before Kurt Warner led the Cardinals to the crown the past two seasons.
+With St. Louis losing to San Francisco in overtime, Seattle is alone in first place in the NFC West, a division the Seahawks won six years in a row before the Cardinals won the crown the past two seasons.

 “There was a time when we owned this division,” Hasselbeck said, “and they just took it from us.”